-To conclude, much of the progress in the past decade on the neuroscience of fear and extinction has utilized activity-dependent functional labeling to identify the neural organization of these opposing memories 6,19.
+Much of the recent progress on the neuroscience of fear and extinction has utilized activity-dependent functional labeling to identify the neural organization of opposing memories 6,19.
 Prior human neuroimaging using univariate approaches have broadly confirmed the separation of fear and extinction memories in the mPFC 12–15, although recent meta-analyses show the vmPFC is not always strongly activated during extinction learning or retrieval 31.
-Using a multivariate approach to compare the fMRI pattern similarity between encoding and retrieval, we provide evidence for dissociable neural reinstatement of fear and extinction memory representations in the human brain based on the context in which these memories were formed.
-These results extend a conceptual framework of engram-like representations, and more broadly bolsters the use of multivariate pattern analyses to translate cutting-edge advances in the neurobiology of fear and extinction to humans 42,73–75.
-The hybrid episodic/conditioning design incorporated here afforded us simultaneous access to isolate memories that normally exert reciprocal inhibition during a traditional test of an extinguished memory (e.g., spontaneous recovery or renewal test).
+Using a multivariate approach to compare encoding-retrieval similarity, we provide evidence for dissociable neural reinstatement of fear and extinction representations in the human brain based on the context in which these memories were formed.
+These results extend a conceptual framework of engram-like representations, and more broadly bolster the use of multivariate pattern analyses to translate cutting-edge advances from the neurobiology of fear and extinction to humans 42,73–75.
+The hybrid episodic/conditioning design afforded us simultaneous access to isolate memories that normally exert reciprocal inhibition during traditional tests of an extinguished memory (e.g., spontaneous recovery).
 Selective neural reinstatement of competing memories formed under different temporal contexts is predicted by the encoding-specificity principle 76 and neural reinstatement of episodic memory in human neuroimaging 34,35, but has not previously been shown for fear and extinction memory in humans.
 This design may be applied to future work in humans seeking to assess the efficacy of protocols that enhance extinction 77 or modify the underlying fear memory trace through reconsolidation updating 78.
 A further possibility to extend this work is to target engagement of activity patterns unique to formation of an extinction memory in distributed networks through closed-loop decoded neurofeedback 79,80 to create an enduring memory of safety.
 In this way, more precise localization of networks involved in organizing fear and extinction memory could ultimately lead to better treatments of psychiatric disorders like PTSD.

 ACKNOWLEDGMENTS & FUNDING